JarrettR/PCBupvE/README.md

 Done!
 ```

-And you'll have a selection of JSON files in the output folder.
+And you'll have a selection of JSON files in the boards folder.

-All of the hex names should be dragged into `boards\yourboard\components\`

-Rename and drag `default.json` to `boards\yourboard\yourboard.json`

-Rename and drag `routes.json` to `boards\yourboard\yourboard_routes.json`

-Run PCBmodE from the parent of your board directory:
+Run PCBmodE from the same directory:

 `pcbmode -b yourboard -m`